MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-chat-file-sharing.md

    > A remote collaborator can share a file with a Dynamics 365 Guides user, but the Dynamics 365 Guides user cannot share a file with other participants on the call.
 ## Start a chat from Teams desktop (PC or Mac)

-During a call with a Dynamics 365 Guides user, participants can communicate through the text chat.
+During a call with a Dynamics 365 Guides user, participants can communicate through text chat.
 The chat log is available through Teams after the call ends.

 To start a chat: